alan-turing-institute/t0-1/README.md

 ```
 src/                 -- Common code

-use-cases/           -- Documentation and code for compiling use cases
+use-cases/           -- Documentation and code for generating use cases
+  |
   +-- nhs-conditions/

 experiments/         -- Fine-tuning and evaluation
+  |
   +-- 001/

+planning/            -- Sprint planning
 ```